excalq/cuny-software-engineering/README.md

 cuny-software-engineering
 =========================

-CUNY Software Engineering Class Notes
+Notes and presentation from the day I substitute taught a Software Engineering Class for City University of New York (CUNY)